Preston railway station: Preston's railways

 The first railway lines in Preston were those of the Lancaster Canal Tramroad, a horse-drawn line connecting two parts of the Lancaster Canal.
 It opened in 1805, but never carried passengers and never converted to steam.
 It ceased operating in Preston in 1862.

 The first steam-hauled passenger railway in Preston was the North Union Railway (NUR).
-On 31 October 1838, it opened its line from Wigan to a station on the site of the present-day Preston station.
+On 31 October 1838, it opened its line from Wigan to a site on the present-day Preston station.
 This immediately linked the town to the cities of London, Birmingham, Liverpool and Manchester.

 Each subsequent line was built by a different company.
 Rivalry often prevented any co-operation over shared facilities, and so almost every railway line into Preston used its own station.
 It was not until 1900 that all lines in Preston shared a single station, by which time all the companies had been taken over by one or both of just two companies.